 You’ll find that happens often with witchy concepts because so much of it has been passed down from person to person.
-And a lot of knowledge was secretive.
+And a lot of the knowledge was secretive.

 Basically, it’s like a big game of telephone line.
 No one has Caller ID and everyone starts with a different message.